-American filmmaker James Gunn has become a go-to man on each side of the comic book divide in recent years, taking on the role of screenwriter-director for DC/Warner Bros’ The Suicide Squad following his temporary departure from Disney/Marvel and the Guardians of the Galaxy franchise, and eventually becoming one of the CEO of DC Studios.
+Filmmaker and studio executive James Gunn has become a go-to man on each side of the comic book divide in recent years, taking on the role of screenwriter-director for DC/Warner Bros’ The Suicide Squad following his temporary departure from Disney/Marvel and the Guardians of the Galaxy franchise, and eventually becoming one of the CEO of DC Studios.
 But it wasn’t always this way.

-Making his name primarily as a screenwriter, and a screenwriter of comedy no less, Gunn’s earliest big feature film break was working as a screenwriter on the live-action Scooby-Doo movie in 2002.
+Making his name primarily as a comedy film and television screenwriter, Gunn’s earliest big feature film break was working as a screenwriter on the live-action Scooby-Doo movie in 2002.
 Though far from a critical success, the film gained a degree of mainstream appeal and opened a number of doors for Gunn, the filmmaker returning for the movie’s sequel and landing a screenwriter credit on Zack Snyder’s 2004 Dawn of the Dead remake somewhere in-between.
 There, Gunn would work alongside horror icon George A. Romero to get the story of the new adaptation in line with the original, setting the foundations for his directorial feature debut Slither, a horror of his own released just 2 years later.

-Now the veteran of many a directorial gig, most of which have been on television, Gunn is a highly sought after creator of unique and marketable content in Hollywood despite his relatively small feature directorial experience.
-In this edition of Ranked, we at The Film Magazine will be analysing each of the five entries from James Gunn’s particularly influential list of directed feature films in terms of artistic achievement, critical response and popular consensus.
+Now the veteran of many a directorial gig, most of which have been online or on television, Gunn is a highly sought after creator of unique and marketable visual material in Hollywood despite his relatively small feature directorial experience.
+In this edition of Ranked, we at The Film Magazine will be analysing each of the six entries from James Gunn’s particularly influential list of directed feature films in terms of artistic achievement, critical response and popular consensus.
 Someone call Michael Rooker because these are the James Gunn Directed Movies Ranked.

 6. Super (2010)